david-walters/Milestone-1/README.md

 This page is intended to show information regarding myself to any employers.
 So, it will basically act like a summerised CV.

-I began with a photo of myself, a title for presentational purposes, and formally displayed my name, age, and current location.
+I began with a photo of myself, a title for presentational purposes, and I formally displayed my name, age, and current location.

 The page is then governed by three sections as the user scrolls down the page;